oneeve8/kobble-data/content/Information.md

 A lack of evidence causes loss of certainty of a hypothesis being true.

 *Over time, if the original hypothesis is overwhelmingly supported by the greater scientific community, and if no experiments have proven it wrong, it becomes a theory.
-It’important to keep in mind that a theory is the best explanation of a phenomenon using the data that is currently available.*
+It is important to keep in mind that a theory is the best explanation of a phenomenon using the data that is currently available.*

 Acceptance, assumption, axiom, certainty, conclusion, conjecture, conviction, deduction, theorem, theory, guess, hypothesis, postulation, presumption, presupposition, supposition, opinion